Domain Monitoring Service: WHOIS Change Alerts in Under 10 Minutes

 How to monitor a domain name?

 Monitoring a domain name means continuously tracking its WHOIS record for changes to registrant details, nameservers, domain status codes, registrar, and expiry date.
-You can do this manually by running periodic WHOIS lookups - but that leaves gaps.
+You can do this manually by running periodic WHOIS lookups, but that leaves gaps.
 An automated domain monitoring service checks your domains on a schedule you define (as frequently as every 10 minutes) and sends you an alert the moment any field in the WHOIS record changes, without any manual effort on your part.

 To set up domain monitoring with WhoisFreaks, follow these steps: